Keeping it Real

 Focus on Dromana

-There’s always something fabulous to do in Dromana.
-Head down to the beach with its white sands and calm waters, enjoy a relaxed lunch at one of the many cafes or wineries, or taste an award-winning drop at one of the local distilleries.
+While in Dromana, head down to the beach with its white sands and calm waters, enjoy a relaxed lunch at one of the many cafes, or taste an award-winning drop at one of the local distilleries.
 Later, catch a movie at the Dromana Drive-In.

 Focus on Portsea